CME Group Volatility Index (CVOL™)

 Derived from extremely liquid option contracts, traded on CME Group exchanges and creates a consistent and tractable metric across different products and asset classes.

-Transparent and replicable
+Transparent and user-friendly calculation

-The CME Group Volatility Index (CVOL) delivers the first ever cross-asset class family of implied volatility indexes based on simple variance.
+The CME Group Volatility Index (CVOL) delivers the first ever cross-asset class family of implied volatility indices based on simple variance.
 Using our proprietary simple variance methodology that assigns equal weighting to strikes across the entire implied volatility curve, the CVOL Index produces a more representative measure of the market’s expectation of 30-day forward risk.

 How to access